soi-amwg/soi-amwg.github.io/README.md

 ## Purpose and scope

-* Building a truly global community
+* Build a truly global community
 * Connect people, projects and expertise around automated monitoring
-* Identifying and developing global standards
+* Identify and develop global standards
-* Sharing existing methods.
+* Share existing methods.
 Exchange experience
-* Coordinating efforts across all automated monitoring technologies
+* Coordinate efforts across all automated monitoring technologies
 * Support research, conservation and engagement
 * Provide logistics for hardware and software development
-* Synthesising the state of the art and ways forward
+* Synthesise the state of the art and ways forward
-* It's crucial to decide the distinct role for this group (USP!)
+* First: Decide the distinct role for this group (USP!)

 ## Activites